-Dr. Goldenberg uses a light beam about the size of a dime to treat large areas in minimal time.
-Treating facial areas may take 10 to 15 minutes while an average sized back takes about 30 to 45 minutes.
+Your doctor will use a light beam about the size of a dime to treat large areas in minimal time.
+Treating facial areas may take 10 to 15 minutes while an average-sized back takes about 30 to 45 minutes.
 Eye goggles are worn whenever a laser is used to protect the eyes from light bouncing off metal objects.
 Typical treatment sessions require four to six visits spaced about a month apart.
 The sensation of laser hair removal has been compared to a rubber band snapping.
 Cryogen (a freezing spray) may be used to maintain comfort.
-Shaving the hair as close as possible right before the procedure also decreases the pain of procedure.
+Shaving the hair as close as possible right before the procedure also decreases the pain of the procedure.

 Reviewed by Dr. Goldenberg